zeitgeist87/TftpClient/README.md

 ## Sponsor

-This library was sponsored by Jonathan Beri.
+This library was sponsored by [Jonathan Beri](https://github.com/beriberikix) via Upwork.